alpaca-lang/alpaca/Tour.md

 By forcing `print_string` to take only strings, we guard against passing types that Erlang's `io:put_chars` can't understand, preventing a runtime error.

 While functions with no arguments aren't supported ("nullary" or arity of zero) we can use the unit term `()` if we don't need or want to pass anything specific.
-Let's introduce the basic foreign-function interface here to call an Erlang printing method:
+Let's introduce the basic foreign function interface here to call an Erlang io function:

     let print_hello () =
       beam :io :format ["Hello~n", []] with _ -> ()